 Visual estimates are based on the appearance of the sea surface.
 The wind speed is obtained by reference to the Beaufort scale (see table below).
 The Beaufort number obtained by estimation is converted into m s–1 or knots by the use of the wind speed equivalent columns of the Beaufort scale, so the wind speed is reported at a specific value in metres per second or knots according to the best estimate of the observer from within those equivalent ranges.
 National instructions may give guidance on preferred practice.
 The wind direction is determined by observing the orientation of the crests of wind waves (that is, wind-driven waves, and not swell) or the direction of streaks of foam which are blown in the direction of the wind.
 The specifications of the Beaufort scale numbers refer to the conditions in the open sea.
 In practice, wind directions made by visual methods are of good quality.

 The wave height in itself is not always a reliable criterion since it depends not only on wind speed, but also on the fetch and duration of the wind, the depth of shallow waters, and the presence of swell running through a sea.
 The Beaufort scale, therefore, makes use of the relation between the state of the sea and the wind speed.
 This relation is, however, affected by several other factors which should, in principle, be taken into account in estimating wind speeds.
 These factors are the lag between the wind increasing and the sea rising, the smoothing or damping down of wind effects on the sea surface by heavy rain, and the effects of strong surface currents (such as tidal currents) on the appearance of the sea.
 Sea criteria become less reliable in shallow water or when close inshore, owing to the effect of tidal currents and the shelter provided by the land.
 At these locations, or when the surface of the sea cannot be clearly seen (e.g. at night), the Beaufort force of the relative wind on the ship may be estimated by noting wind effects on sound, on ship-borne objects such as flags, and on funnel smoke.
 In the latter case, the direction of the relative wind may also be estimated, for example, by observation of the funnel smoke.
 From these estimates, the speed and direction of the true wind can be computed (United Kingdom Meteorological Office, 1995).
-If no other means are available to estimate the wind direction, low-level cloud movement can be a helpful tool.

 4.2.2.6.2 Measurements with instruments

 If instruments for measuring wind are installed on ships, the equipment should give both wind speed and direction and should be capable of minimizing roll effects (suitably designed cup anemometers and damped wind vanes are capable of rendering the effects of pitch and roll insignificant).
 The marine environment is harsh, so cup or propeller anemometers require regular maintenance and calibration in order to produce reliable wind data.
 Ultrasonic anemometers have no moving parts, require less maintenance, and are therefore increasingly being used on ships.

-Beaufort scale in operational use for WMO reports of estimated wind referenced to 10 m above sea level
+Beaufort scale in operational use for WMO reports of estimated wind referenced to10 m above sea level

+TABLE: Table horizontal lines